What is Your Value?

 Finding Your Value

 The Truby Management System teaches you a detailed process on how to find your value.
 Then, when you find it, there are specific techniques to align around it and amplify it.
 And when you do, your company or team becomes more successful.
 More profitable.
 Sustainable.
-It is a powerfully leveraging point that propels your success.
+It is a powerfully leveraging process that propels your success.

 Here’s another true story.
 The manager of a large hotel and casino in Reno, Nevada hired Truby Achievements to help them build their leadership, their teams, and their business.
 Implementing the Truby Management System worked.
 Quickly.
 Within a couple of months, their leaders were confident in using the system, and their teams were performing with a high degree of accountability and productivity.
-But what excited the general manager and the company, even more, was this: Their metrics of success began to increase.
+But what excited the general manager and the company even more was this: Their metrics of success began to increase.

 Within one year, without spending a dime on new gaming, hotel renovations or capital upgrades, they experienced record-breaking success.
 The General Manager invited Truby Achievements to attend a celebration.
 The entire management team sat in a large ballroom as he addressed them with this core message, “Before you implemented this system, we were losing money every month.
 Now our net profit is up 30%.
 You, as leaders, made the difference!”